 Through the past 35 years, Gwen was a trailblazer in bringing adaptive snowsports to the forefront.
 She worked tirelessly with the Professional Ski Instructors of America (PSIA) to standardize adaptive ski and later snowboard instruction developing teaching progressions which are used nationwide today by thousands of adaptive snowsports instructors.
-Gwen fought to have strong certification programs throughout (PSIA) and personally mentored many of PSIA's current leading adaptive snowsports directly to Gwen.
+Gwen fought to have strong certification programs throughout (PSIA) and personally mentored many of PSIA's current leading adaptive snowsports educators.
+Hundreds of instructors can trace their initial interest in learning how to teach adaptive snowsports directly to Gwen.
 She never missed an opportunity to recruit another disciple to the ranks of adaptive ski teaching.